nya3jp/icfpc2020/infra/play/README.md

 ```
 npm install
-npm run watch
+npm run serve
 ```

-Then files are continuously built to the `dist` directory.
+A local server is available at http://localhost:8080/